darenjacobs/k8s_flask_app/README.md

 ```

 ### AUTOMATED TESTING
-After deployment terraform will automatically check the status of the service to validate that it returns a 200 response
+After deployment Terraform will automatically check the status of the service to validate that it returns a 200 response